 Sounds good, isn’t it?
 It is!

 As you can see below, Loomly offers some features to assist with social media posting and seamless scheduling.
+With the help of Loomly, you can do your social media calendar planning effectively.
 Many users have been quite impressed with its monthly master calendar feature which provides excellent visualization of scheduled content and upcoming activities on the accounts.

 As a user, you can post ideas in your content library, have access to various editorial calendar templates, manage multiple accounts from a single dashboard, receive post optimization tips, get assisted in fixing the right target audience for a specific post, automate publishing and derive insights from advanced analytics.